nassimus26/reactivity_benchmark/README.md

 **Gain of 79%** = (1-(62,262/294,248))*100

-**NB :** This dosn't change the fact that Akka Stream Library is the most powerfull reactive library that supports many interessting features :
+**NB :** This dosn't changes the fact that Akka Stream Library is the most powerfull reactive library that supports many interessting features :

         1_ Non Blocking BackPresuure
         2_ Resiliency